 Sometimes it was pleasant, and then many, many times it was painful.
 I truly believe when it comes to sailing, these two basic human experiences – pain and pleasure – cannot exist without each other.
 The emotional pendulum is constantly in swing between the two, never pausing in the middle to break from the exhaustive ups and downs of accomplishment and failure.
 In one moment you are god-like, wise and capable, commanding your boat through the waves and wearing the biggest, all teeth showing, goofy smile you’ve ever felt.
-Then in a split second mother nature reminds you of your vulnerability, and you oh so quickly realize it is in fact you that is the weakest link.
+Then in a split second mother nature reminds you of your vulnerability, and you quickly realize it is in fact you that is the weakest link.
 The boat will always be able to tolerate more than you.
 Your bleeding fingers and broken toes reveal only the surface of your crushed spirit and failed attempts.

 It has been a humbling year.